janrito/janrito.github.io/about/index.markdown

 Bioengineering][].
 I am also affiliated to the [UCL Centre for Digital Humanities][].

+I recently finished my MA in [Humanities Computing][] under the supervision of [Stan Ruecker][] at the [University of Alberta][].
+My research centred around an rich-prospect interface: the Texttiles Browser, an experiment in leveraging available metadata to visualise and browse medium sized text collections.
+My [thesis][] title is: *The Texttiles browser: an experiment in rich-prospect browsing for text collections*.

 [alejandro@giacometti.me](mailto:alejandro.giacometti.me)
 +44 7 838 562 819
 +1 978 253 4289